-In 1994, writer Jill Gurr taught a Screenwriting workshop at Optimist Youth Homes, a boys’ detention center in Eagle Rock, CA where she co-wrote a script with a group of incarcerated teens.
+In 1994, produced writer Jill Gurr taught a screenwriting workshop at Optimist Youth Homes, a boys’ detention center in Highland Park, CA where she co-wrote a script with a group of incarcerated teenage boys.

 Impressed by Jill’s idea and passion to help these high-risk youth, Leslie Stevens, a producing professor at the American Film Institute donated $5,000 to start a nonprofit organization so more people could help make a difference by mentoring these kids.